Kudaes/rust_tips_and_tricks/README.md

         .compile("stub");
 }
 ```
-Now, you can create a `srv::stub.asm` file and insert any desired code on it:
+Now, you can create a `src::stub.asm` file and insert any desired code on it:
 ```asm
 .code